dragonfly-science/dragonfly-website/content/news/2018-01-24-fisheries-scientist/content.md

 ## The role
 We seek a fisheries or environmental scientist who is comfortable developing Bayesian statistical models and using them to analyse data.
-Experience at complex models, such as fisheries stock-assessment models, or spatio-temporal models will be required.
+Experience with complex models, such as fisheries stock-assessment models, or spatio-temporal models will be required.
 Our Linux-based toolchain revolves around open-source software such as R, Python, PostgresSQL, and we would prefer a person who has actively coded using these tools.
-Experience with Bayesian software such as Stan, JAGS, or Template Model Builder,
+Experience with statistical modelling platforms such as Stan, JAGS, or Template Model Builder,
 would be ideal.

 A Ph.D. in a relevant field and postdoctoral experience are desirable.
 At